Infertility

 Total Ovarian Reserve (TOR):

-What is TOR
+What is Total Ovarian Reserve

 The Total Ovarian Reserve refers to the total number of immature eggs (primordial follicles) in the ovaries.
 This reserve is established at birth, decreases naturally with age, and can be influenced by certain medical conditions or treatments.